Top 12 Places To Visit On The Stunning Coast Of Cornwall in 2022

 A seaside trip would not be complete without fish and chips.
 Here in Padstow, you will be really spoilt.
 Rick Stein, famous for his seafood restaurant, also has his very own fish and chip shop.
 I can testify from personal experience that his batter recipe produces the finest tasting flaky fish with a crispy exterior.
 A nice sprinkle of salt and vinegar, sitting on a bench watching the trawlermen in the harbour has to be just about one of the best seaside eating experiences.

-What are your favorite places to visit in Cornwall?
+What are your favourite places to visit in Cornwall?
 Let us know in the comments.

 Meet the Author: